-No threatened flora were recorded in the study area during the field survey.
+No threatened flora were recorded in the subject area during the site inspection.

-A total of 38 threatened flora listed on the BC and/or EPBC Act were identified as subject species in this assessment (Appendix 1 - Likelihood of occurrence).
-Based on the habitat present in the study area and proximity of known records.
-None of the threatened flora are considered to have a 'High' or 'Moderate' likelihood of occurrence.
-The threatened flora were considered to have a 'low' or 'no' likelihood of occurrence after the results of field survey were considered.

-Most of these are conspicuous species and are considered unlikely to have remained undetected during the field survey if present within the study area, particularly given the small size of the study area.
-These species are therefore considered unlikely to be present in the study area.
+A total of 38 threatened flora listed on the BC and/or EPBC Act were identified as subject species in this assessment (Appendix 1).
+Based on the habitat present in the subject area and proximity of known records, none of the threatened flora are considered to have a 'High' or 'Moderate' likelihood of occurrence.
+Most of these are conspicuous species and are considered unlikely to have remained undetected during the site inspection if present within the subject area, particularly given the small size of the subject area.
+These species are therefore considered unlikely to be present in the subject area.